rehype-dom-parse

 API

 This package exports no identifiers.
-The default export is rehypeDomParse
+The default export is rehypeDomParse.

-unified.use(rehypeDomParse[, options])
+unified().use(rehypeDomParse[, options])

-Add support for parsing HTML input.
+Add support for parsing from HTML with DOM APIs.

 Types

 This package is fully typed with TypeScript.
-The extra type Options
+It exports the additional type Options.

 Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
-Our projects sometimes work with older versions, but this is not guaranteed.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

 Security

-Use of rehype-dom-parse
+Use of rehype-dom-parse is safe.

 Contribute

-for ways to get started.
-See support.md
+See contributing.md in rehypejs/.github for ways to get started.
+See support.md for ways to get help.

 This project has a code of conduct.
 By interacting with this repository, organisation, or community you agree to abide by its terms.